Thermite: Towards the rapid destruction of hard disk(s)

 Psychoactive substances in the Maldives

 Like elsewhere in the world, Maldives is host to a variety of substances that have been known and used by the local people for achieving altered states of the mind.
-Some of these are local plant extracts while others are non-native substances that have been imported from afar.
-"Oshani" and "Afihun" have been popular products from locally grown plants that were used in the Maldives until it was effectively regarded as banned.
+Oshani (Datura stramonium) and Afihun (Papaver somniferum), grown locally in the Maldives, were popular until relatively recently when the plants became classed as illegal.

 However, while quite a few of the "reality altering" substances are illegal and carry prison sentences for possession and consumption, there exist psychoactive substances that do not have any restricting legislation on it.
 In fact, there are quite a few substances that are available right at home or at the convenience shop down the road.
 Here are a few of the substances available in the Maldives that "supposedly" have psychoactive/psychedelic properties.